 (4) The New Normal?
 Prosecutorial Charging in California After Public Safety Realignment (W. David Ball and Robert Weisberg): Using a similar approach to that being used for our statewide judges study, we are developing hypothetical survey instruments and polling prosecutors across California as to how their charging decisions have changed post-Realignment in an effort to capture whether and what kind of variance has resulted.
 For the full report, click here.

-(5) Stanford Executive Session on Public Safety Realignment (Matt Cate, Sarah Lawrence and Debbie Mukamal): We are studying the impact of Realignment on the front-end of the criminal justice system through the convening of full-day Executive Session meetings and a final report that will summarize the major front-end issues created by Realignment, identify policy recommendations, and highlight best practices among California’s 58 counties to address those issues.
-The first Executive Session was convened on June 10, 2013 and addressed pre-trial and jail management issues.
+(5) Stanford Executive Session on Public Safety Realignment (Matt Cate, Sarah Lawrence and Debbie Mukamal): We are studying the impact of Realignment on the front-end of the criminal justice system through the convening of full-day Executive Session meetings and a report that addresses some of the major front-end issues created by Realignment, identifies priority issues, and establishes areas of consensus among Executive Session members to address those issues.
+The first Executive Session meeting was convened on June 10, 2013 and addressed pre-trial and jail management issues.
 The second meeting that was held on October 28, 2013 focused on the operational effects of Realignment on community supervision.
 At the third meeting in February 2014 the effects of Realignment on public safety and local law enforcement were discussed.
 For more information, click here.

 Key Faculty and Staff